Program Code: GA-NST05

-The Kathmandu Valley is indeed a sole type of valley, wearing an unusual setting.
+The Kathmandu Valley is indeed a sole type of valley, wearing an unusual setting, situated between the giant mountains.
 Twenty-five centuries back it stood as a large lake.
 The Kathmandu valley (1300m) is surrounded by row of green mountain walls above which tower mighty snow-capped peaks.
 This tour might be one of the best trips to have a full picturesque view of the valley.
-The rich arras of the cultural heritage of Nepal is synthesized in the Kathmandu valley as well as further closest religious and cultural destination.
+Also known as “City of Temples” Kathmandu valley holds the rich arrays of the cultural heritage as well as religious and cultural destination.

-Day2 After breakfast Sightseeing of Pashupatinath Temple- the most sacred of the Hindu temples in Nepal dedicated to lord Shiva, built in 1696.
-Boudha Nath Temple- the worlds largest stupa; a sight of great reneration to the Buddhist, Swayambhunath temple - the oldest Buddhist shrine.
-Looking east from here, one can see the entire Kathmandu valley spread out below.
-And lunch break in Kathmandu durbar square. – The temple of the Living Goddess and the old Royal Palace.
-Finally, visit Kasthamandup – a temple built from a single tree from which the Kathmandu derives its name.
+Day2: After breakfast we visit Sightseeing of Pashupatinath Temple- the most sacred of the Hindu temples in Nepal dedicated to lord Shiva, built in 1696.
+We visit the world’s largest stupa, Boudha Nath Temple, a sight of great reneration to the Buddhist.
+Swayambhunath temple – the oldest Buddhist shrine and looking east from this high point; one can see the entire Kathmandu valley spread out below.
+We take a lunch break in Kathmandu durbar square.
+We visit the temple of the Living Goddess and the old Royal Palace.
+Finally, we visit Kasthamandup – a temple built from a single tree from which the Kathmandu derives its name.
 And then transfer to Hotel.

-Day3 Early in the morning Mountain flight (1hrs) and after breakfast sight seeing Patan Durbar Square, like its counterpart in Kathmandu, is an enchanting mélange of palace buildings, artistic courtyards and graceful pagoda temples.
+Day3: Early in the morning we take a Mountain flight (1hrs) and after breakfast we go for a sightseeing of Patan Durbar Square.
+Like its counterpart in Kathmandu, is an enchanting mélange of palace buildings, artistic courtyards and graceful pagoda temples.
 Listed as a World Heritage Site, the former royal palace complex is the center of Patan’s religious and social life, and houses a museum containing an array of bronze statues and religious objects.
 One remarkable monument here is a 17th-century temple dedicated to the Hindu god Krishna, built entirely of stone.
 After having lunch, drive continues to Nagarkot, which is one of the nearest and most famous Mountain View point from Kathmandu.
 Enjoy the sunset over the Himalayas.

-Day4 View Sunrise over the Himalaya in the early morning, take breakfast then drive back to Kathmandu .
-En route, you'll visit Bhaktapur city- also known as the city of devotees.
-After having lunch, drive continues to Kathmandu .
-Evening free with Nepali cultural dance & dinner and overnight at Hotel.
+Day4: View Sunrise over the Himalaya in the early morning and take breakfast then drive back to Kathmandu.
+En route, you’ll visit Bhaktapur city- also known as the city of devotees.
+After having lunch, drive continues to Kathmandu.
+Evening we entertain with Nepali cultural dance and dinner and overnight at Hotel.